R&D

 In essence, the project is exploring new ways to 3D print molds using advanced materials and techniques so that the manufacturing process becomes more efficient and effective.

 WP15 project, called OrthoScan3D, aims to develop a device for producing customized orthoses, medical devices to improve performance in people with disabilities.
 The integration of direct digital manufacturing technologies allows for topological optimization, weight and thickness reduction, and increased comfort.
 The application of these technologies in the Portuguese health sector is limited, but its efficient integration can make the benefits accessible to patients.
 The objective is to develop a complete system to digitize the body and limbs, design customized medical devices, and produce them with suitable materials.
 Market assessment models will be prepared to facilitate market penetration.
-The main objectives of OrthoScan 3D focus on: Developing an additive manufacturing equipment with a digitization system for the production of orthoses Developing control software for equipment Developing a case study (Orthosis) of the technology's capabilities Developing a case study (wheelchair) for people with cerebral palsy.
-Expected Results: 1 Hybrid manufacturing system (deposition + machining) together with a "one-shot" digitization system for the body/limbs.
-1 Generic control system for the digitization system.
-PTScience's activity in this WP is focused on selecting plastic-based biomaterials and developing solutions for coatings with possible antibacterial functionality (among others) biological-based materials for the design of orthoses. video: https://youtu.be/4sdlG_Bf11A?si=D4O161C3Qm3TQ6HI WP20-Conformal Wood
+The main objectives of OrthoScan 3D focus on: Developing an additive manufacturing equipment with a digitization system for the production of orthoses Developing a case study (Orthosis) of the technology's capabilities PTScience's activity in this WP is focused on selecting plastic-based biomaterials and developing solutions for coatings with possible antibacterial functionality (among others) biological-based materials for the design of orthoses. video: https://youtu.be/4sdlG_Bf11A?si=D4O161C3Qm3TQ6HI WP20-Conformal Wood